6 December 2018 horror mothership scifi rpgs playtesting tables

 A lot has been going on in the mothership world recently.
 First off, we got two major mentions: one was a small mention by Matt Colville on his...

 I spent a little time working on my previous crit table and formatted it for easier use, see below.
-Update Crit Table for Mothership There are a few...
+There are a few terms, bolded on the left hand...